martinbudden/MaybeCube/MC350/readme.md

 2. Tighten the bolt until the pulleys no longer turn freely, and then loosen the bolt by about 1/4 turn to allow the pulleys to turn freely again.
 3. Add the bolts and t-nuts in preparation for later attachment to the frame.
-4. Add the button head bolt and washer.

 ![XY_Idler_Right_assembled](assemblies/XY_Idler_Right_assembled.png)